 Hulu does support VPAID in VAST tags for vendors that have been previously approved.
 Understand, however, that a vendor can be approved for VAST but not approved for VPAID in VAST.
 It will depend largely on whichever vendor you’re talking about.
 As of 2021, Hulu does not accept wrappers on VASTs.

 Once the ads have been uploaded, Hulu will manage a significant part of the process in terms of hosting.
-This includes encoding, hosting and streaming of all creative assets.
-Just a few of the metrics available through the platform include impressions, clicks, completion rate and CTR.
+This includes encoding, hosting, and streaming all creative assets.
+Just a few of the metrics available through the platform include impressions, clicks, completion rate, and CTR.

-Unfortunately, because video commercials are not “directly clickable” on most devices that people will be using to view them on, CTA buttons that appear as clickable and that include phrases like “Click Here” or “Buy Now” are not allowed.
-URLs, hashtags and QR codes are also not accepted as of 2021.
+Unfortunately, because video commercials are not “directly clickable” on most devices that people will be using to view them, CTA buttons that appear as clickable and that include phrases like “Click Here” or “Buy Now” are not allowed.
+URLs, hashtags, and QR codes are also not accepted as of 2021.

-Finally, any Hulu ad products an advertiser might choose to upload needs to be submitted without any leaders.
+Finally, any Hulu ad products an advertiser might choose to upload need to be submitted without any leaders.
 Examples of these include slates and countdowns.
 Hulu will also not accept stitched ads at this time.
-Therefore, it’s not possible to take two 15 second ads and join them together as one larger 30 second ad.
+Therefore, it’s not possible to take two 15-second ads and join them together as one larger 30-second ad.

 Required YouTube specs include, but are not limited to ones like:

 - YouTube ad formats include shippable ads that the viewer can skip after five seconds.

 - Supported platforms include not only desktop computers but also mobile devices, television sets, and gaming consoles.